Fanfarillo/Fanfarillo/README.md

 ### Welcome to Fanfa's GitHub! :fire:

-I am currently completing my studies in Roma Tor Vergata to achieve the master degree in Computer Engineering.
+I am currently completing my studies in Tor Vergata to achieve the master degree in Computer Engineering.

 Here there are my stats: